DC connector: MC4 connector

+IEC 61076 (LV)

+The International Electrotechnical Commission (IEC) has standardized a set of multi-pin screw plugs matching ISO metric screw thread, available in M5, M8 and M12 sizes (see #IEC 61076 (ELV) above).
+The M12 F-coding is rated for 300 V.

 IEC TS 62735

 The IEC TS 62735 standard specifies connectors capable of carrying between 294 and 400 VDC.
 There are two connectors in the standard rated at 2.6 kW and 5.2 kW.
 The lower current plug can be inserted into the higher current socket, but the higher current plug will not mate with the lower current socket.
 The 2.6 kW plug can be disconnected under load, but the 5.2 kW plug cannot.

 Designed primarily for supplying power to computer and communications equipment, these connectors are intended to allow data centers to migrate towards supplying equipment with DC power as an alternative to AC.

 Saf-D-Grid

 The Saf-D-Grid connector delivers up to 600 VDC at up to 30 A, with the connector occupying the same space as an IEC 320 C13/C14 connector normally limited to 250 VAC at 10 A. The connector can also be disconnected under load.

 Like the IEC 62735, this connector was designed to replace the IEC connector used in computer power supplies so that they can be operated from 380–400 VDC instead.
 Introduced in January 2009, it arrived before the competing IEC standard, however despite this it has not seen widespread use.